DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Den of Wolves.md

 If Ilya is identified as a werewolf, he flinches and heatedly denies it.
 (As he does, Zuleika regards him with sympathy and pity.)

 If told that the players have been sent on behalf of Dmitri and Anna Krezkov, Ilya anxiously asks whether his parents and sister are well.
 He is visibly relieved if told that his family is still alive; however, if told of Kala’s condition, his lower lips trembles and he begins to sob.

-> [!abstract]+ **Ilya’s Story**
+#### What Ilya Knows
-> If the players treat Ilya with kindness and succeed on a DC 10 Charisma (Persuasion) check, they can convince him to share the following information, which he relays with quiet horror and shame:
+ If the players treat Ilya with kindness and succeed on a DC 10 Charisma (Persuasion) check, they can convince him to share the following information, which he relays with quiet horror and shame:

->
-> * Three weeks ago, a woman resembling Ilya approached him at the Shrine of the White Sun in Krezk.
+* Three weeks ago, a woman resembling Zuleika approached him at the Shrine of the White Sun in Krezk.
 She identified herself as Zuleika Krezkova, his long-absent aunt, and told him that his father was secretly a **werewolf**—and that his curse had passed to Ilya as well.
-(Zuleika has steadfastly denied doing so, and insists that someone imitated her appearance for their own purposes.)
+(Zuleika has steadfastly denied doing so, and insists that someone imitated her appearance for their own purposes—a claim that Ilya has come to believe.)
-> * “Zuleika" told Ilya that his curse was a mighty weapon against Strahd von Zarovich and the servants of darkness, but warned him that his parents would soon attempt to suppress that “blessing" before it could emerge.
+* “Zuleika" told Ilya that his curse was a mighty weapon against Strahd von Zarovich and the servants of darkness, but warned him that his parents would soon attempt to suppress that “blessing" before it could emerge.
 She told him to refuse any *potions of wolfsbane* his parents attempted to feed him, then departed from Krezk.
-> * Ilya didn’t believe her, but soon changed his mind when his parents revealed the truth of his heritage mere days later.
+* Ilya didn’t believe her, but soon changed his mind when his parents revealed the truth of his heritage mere days later.
 Determined to keep his family safe from Strahd and his minions, he secretly poured out the *potion of wolfsbane* his parents gave him before his mother locked him and his father away in their cottage’s secret basement.
-> * Ilya doesn’t remember what happened next.
+* Ilya doesn’t remember what happened next.
 All he knows is that he awoke in a cage in the den the following morning, with blood staining his mouth.
 He’s been haunted ever since by the thought of those he may have harmed.

+Ilya blames the false “Zuleika" for his current predicament, and somewhat blames his parents for concealing the truth from him, but blames no one more than himself for the injuries he may have caused.
+Ilya doesn't blame the real Zuleika for his fate, and is deeply grateful to her for her reassurances and efforts to keep him comfortable.

+> [!abstract]+ **Ambushing Kiril**
+> If the players insist on ambushing Kiril and freeing Ilya before rescuing Emil, Zuleika warns them that that the other members of the pack fear Kiril and will surely follow him into battle—a fighting force that would surely lead to the players’ doom.
+“Only Emil could persuade them to stand aside," she tells them.
+“But as long as Emil remains in the dungeons of Castle Ravenloft, the pack will follow Kiril into death."
 >
-> Ilya blames the false “Zuleika" for his current predicament, and somewhat blames his parents for concealing the truth from him, but blames no one more than himself for the injuries he may have caused.
+> If the players appear concerned for Ilya's well-being, Ilya hoarsely, but bravely assures them that "Aunt Zuleika" can take care of him while he waits for the players' return.
+(Zuleika, as a cleric of Mother Night, is respected and obeyed by the colony of rats that lives amidst the many holes of the werewolf den.
+The rats bring her and Ilya acorn caps full of water and scraps of meat from the pack's kills.)
 ### What Zuleika Knows
 If questioned, Zuleika can share the following information:

 * She is a descendant of the Krezkov line, which has long been cursed with werewolf lycanthropy.
 Thirteen years ago, she met Emil Toranescu, another **werewolf** who taught her to see the beauty in her condition, and to master the beast within through meditation and prayer.
 When her family rejected her efforts, she fled Krezk and came to live as Emil’s wife as a member of Barovia’s werewolf pack—and, as her spiritual efforts progressed, a priestess to Mother Night, the divine patron of lycanthropes.
 * Until recently, the werewolf pack ranged far and wide through the Mists for its hunts.
 In those days, the pack was a refuge—a family—for those who had been outcast from society for fear of their curse.
 * One of those outcasts was Kiril Stoyanovich, a young **werewolf** who joined the pack alongside his wife, Bianca.
 Where Zuleika had endured years of meditation to master her curse, however, Kiril was impatient and thirsty to prove himself.
 “There is a way for a werewolf to embrace his curse wholeheartedly," she murmurs, “without wisdom or reservation.
 It is a dark and forbidden thing, and requires its bearer to commit the ultimate taboo: to slay an innocent—one who has done you no wrong—and consume their flesh."
 * Although she was never able to prove Kiril had done so, his rapid progress roused her suspicions, and she watched warily as he became ever-more reckless, bloodthirsty, and cruel, often ranging far afield to go hunting on his own.
 Zuleika pitied his wife, Bianca, who often struggled to calm Kiril’s dark moods and rages.
 “I never asked where she came from," Zuleika says softly.
 “When we join the pack, we are born anew, leaving the ash of our old lives behind.
 But I know she gave up much to be with us—and even more to be with him."
 * Five years ago, the pack’s leader—an old **werewolf** named Skennis—stepped down from his position.
 Although Skennis had chosen Emil, Zuleika’s husband, to succeed him, Kiril challenged Emil for control of the pack.
 Emil swiftly defeated him, however, and Kiril nursed a grudge against Emil ever since.
 * Three months ago, shortly after Strahd awoke from his long slumber, Emil began to discuss a plan for departing through the Mists, before Strahd imprisoned them there forever.
 Not long thereafter, Kiril vanished from the pack for seven full days.
 When he returned, he was flanked by six of Strahd’s **dire wolves**—and his lycanthropic strength had mutated and grown, leaving him a terrible force to be reckoned with.
 “He beat Emil within an inch of his life," Zuleika murmurs, “and bade the dire wolves to carry him away to the castle dungeons, to be punished for his disloyalty."
 When Zuleika attempted to stop him, Kiril defeated her as well, seizing her holy symbol and imprisoning her in her own shrine.